"In the Dust of the Rabbi": Living as a Disciple of Jesus

 - Discuss together.

-It’s astonishing that of the thousands of Jewish people in his day, Jesus chose a man like Peter to be his disciple.
+It’s astonishing that, of the thousands of Jewish people in his day, Jesus chose a man like Simon Peter to be his disciple.

-Peter did not come with an impressive resume.
-He did not stand out for being among the smartest or holiest or most gifted or talented people of his time.
-Nor did he hold any position of leadership among the Jews: He was not a priest.
+Peter did not come with an impressive résumé.
+He did not stand out as one of the smartest or holiest or most gifted or most talented people of his time, nor did he hold any position of leadership among the Jews.
+He was not a priest.
 He wasn’t part of the elite ruling class.
-Nor was he a religious expert like the Pharisees.
+He wasn’t a religious expert like the Pharisees.
 He was just an ordinary, uneducated fisherman working on the shores of the Sea of Galilee.

 And it’s clear from the Gospels that Peter was far from perfect.
-He does exhibit some moments of great faith.
-But he’s also known for making big mistakes, overestimating his abilities (Lk 22:33), misunderstanding Jesus (Mt 16:22), limiting forgiveness (Mt 18:21) and lacking in trust (Mt 14:30).
-Peter even denies Jesus three times and abandons him in Christ’s greatest hour of need (Mt 26:75).
+He does exhibit some moments of great faith, but he’s also known for making big mistakes and overestimating his abilities, like misunderstanding Jesus (Mt 16:22), limiting forgiveness (Mt 18:21) and lacking in trust (Mt 14:30).
+Peter even denies Jesus three times and abandons him in his greatest hour of need (Mt 26:75).

 That gives us great encouragement.
-Jesus doesn’t call those who are already equipped and ready to be amazing, holy Christians.
-Rather, he equips those whom he calls.
-It’s the call that comes first, before the expectation to do great things.
-And if we answer the call, he will heal us of our weaknesses and equip us to live as his disciples.
-If Jesus can take weak, imperfect, far from holy men like Peter and transform them over time into saints, he certainly can do the same with us.
+God loves and chooses us just as we are, but he loves us too much to let us stay there.
+It’s the call to follow him that comes first, before the expectation to do great things.
+And if we answer the call, he will heal us and equip us to live as his disciples.
+If Jesus can take weak, imperfect, far-from-holy men like Peter and transform them over time into saints, he certainly can do the same with us.

 Discuss: Does knowing that Peter was not necessarily the most gifted and talented person in the world encourage you?
 In what ways have you had good intentions to be who Jesus was calling you to be, but failed?

 DISCIPLES OF JESUS: IMITATING THE MASTER

-Jesus himself said when a disciple is fully trained, he “becomes like his teacher” (Lk 6:40).
-And when St. Paul formed disciples of his own, he exhorted them not just to remember his teachings, but also to follow his way of living: “Be imitators of me as I am of Christ” (1 Cor 11:1).
+Jesus himself said that, when a disciple is fully trained, he “becomes like his teacher” (Lk 6:40).
+When St. Paul formed disciples, he exhorted them not just to remember his teachings, but also to follow his way of living: “Be imitators of me as I am of Christ” (1 Cor 11:1).
 He exhorted them to lead others in the same way (2 Tim 2:2).

 Though the word disciple (mathetes) means “learner,” biblical discipleship was very different from modern classroom learning.
 On a college campus, a professor might give lectures to students in a large hall; the students take notes and they’re tested on the material later in the semester.
 But there’s usually not an ongoing personal relationship and sharing of life between professor and student in the university setting today.

-Think about that: day in and day out for three years living with Jesus!
+Think about that: living with Jesus, day in and day out, for three years!
 How much his disciples would have been influenced by his example!
 They’d notice the way he woke up early to pray.
 They’d witness his compassion in helping the sick.
 They’d be struck by his pressing need to go out to the sinners, Gentiles and outcasts.
 They’d see miracles of healing and resurrection.
 They’d also observe how he taught the crowds, debated his opponents, called people to repent and offered them mercy.
 Much of Jesus’ way of living would have “rubbed off” on his disciples.

 OUR DISCIPLESHIP TODAY

-This theme of discipleship reminds us of how being Catholic is not a stagnant reality: “I identify on this survey as Catholic”….
-“I attend Mass on Sundays”….”I believe all the Church’s teachings.”
-All that is necessary, but living as a disciple involves so much more.
+This theme of discipleship reminds us how being Catholic is not a stagnant reality: “I identify on this survey as Catholic”; “I attend Mass on Sundays”; ”I believe all the Church’s teachings.”
+All that is necessary for a practicing Catholic, but living as a disciple involves so much more.
 Discipleship is something intensely personal and dynamic.
 It entails movement and transformation.
 The true disciple of Jesus is never stagnant, never just going through the motions.
-He never settles for mediocrity, for the bare minimum, for a “check the box” approach to faith.
-Rather, a true disciple is striving for greatness—always on the lookout for the next step of faith to which God is calling him.
-He’s intentionally aiming to root out sins and weaknesses in his life, grow in new virtues and deepen his friendship with Christ.
-He’s intentionally trying to imitate Christ.
+They never settle for mediocrity, for the bare minimum, for a “check-the-box” approach to faith.
+Rather, a true disciple is striving for greatness, always on the lookout for the next step of faith to which God is calling them.
+They are intentionally aiming to root out sins and weaknesses in their life, grow in new virtues and deepen their friendship with Christ.
+They’re intentionally trying to imitate Christ.

 Indeed, a disciple of Jesus recognizes two fundamental truths:

-A. The truth about himself: his many weakness, failures and areas where he falls short of living like Christ.
+A. The truth about themselves: their many weaknesses, failures and areas where they fall short of living like Christ

-B. The truth about what he’s made for: being conformed to the image of Christ, living like him, thinking like him and loving like him.
+B. The truth about what they’re made for: being conformed to the image of Christ, living like him, thinking like him and loving like him

 A true disciple knows what he’s made for: transformation in Christ (B).
 But he also knows the many ways he falls short (A).
 Discipleship is all about moving from A to B.

-When our Catholic Tradition speaks about “growing in holiness,” “pursuing sanctity” and “becoming saints,” it’s basically describing this life-long process of a Christian disciple being ever more transformed by God’s grace—being changed into Christ’s likeness “from one degree of glory to another” (2 Cor 3:18).
+When our Catholic Tradition speaks about “growing in holiness,” “pursuing sanctity” and “becoming saints,” it’s basically describing this lifelong process of a Christian disciple being ever more transformed by God’s grace, changed into Christ’s likeness “from one degree of glory to another” (2 Cor 3:18).

 According to one ancient Jewish saying, if you encounter a rabbi, you should “cover yourself in the dust of his feet and drink in his words thirstily.”
-The expression draws on a well-known sight for ancient Jews: disciples were known for walking behind their rabbi, following him so closely that they would become covered with the dust kicked up from his sandals.
+The expression draws on a well-known sight for ancient Jews: Disciples were known for walking behind their rabbi, following him so closely that they would become covered with the dust kicked up from his sandals.
 It was a powerful image for what should happen in the disciple’s life spiritually.
-Disciples were expected to follow their rabbi so closely that it’s as if they would be covered with their master’s way of thinking, living and acting.
+Disciples were expected to follow their master’s way of thinking, living and acting so closely that it was as if they would be covered by his influence and example.

 Thousands of years later, we’re called to do the same.
-Though we walk on roads of pavement and not dust, we are still called to be disciples — to follow our Rabbi, Jesus Christ, so closely that we are covered with his life, changed and made new.
+Though we walk on paved roads, not dusty ones, we are still called to be disciples — to follow our Rabbi, Jesus Christ, so closely that we are covered by the “dust” of his life, changed and made new.
 These are exactly the kind of disciples that Jesus is looking for.
 He calls us to imitate him.

 But how can we do that today?